aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/typescript-sdk-overview.md

 ---
-title: "Typescript SDK Overview"
+title: "Typescript SDK Architecture"
 slug: "typescript-sdk-overview"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Typescript SDK Overview
+# Typescript SDK Architecture

 This document describes the main features and components of the Aptos Typescript SDK.